Surrounding yourself with the right paranormal people can be the game changer for your entire investigative career, if you let it.

 There's a lot to be said about who you're surrounded by when it comes to the paranormal.
 Most investigators are surrounded by team members, or whatever the core group they're with considers themselves.
 A society, a crew, a group, even the pseudo-formal "association" in the title, it really makes no difference.
 That's your posse of ghost hunters, and those are the people that make or break what you do in the dark.
 There's an intricate balance of personalities and duties that seems to be present in most groups I've come across or been a part of, since my first foray into this weirdness around 2004.

-MY HISTORY (JUST THE SPOOKY SHIT): 2004 seems like 2,394 years ago, but since it's actually only 15 years, and I was around 21 years old, it's the legit first time I ever "investigated".
-I had a digital recorder (no USB port, just standalone recording and playback, (MUCH LIKE THAT $2000 PANASONIC DR60 TRENDING ON PARANORMAL EBAY RN.
+MY HISTORY (JUST THE SPOOKY SHIT): 2003 seems like 2,394 years ago and in those primordial days I was around 20 years old and it was the legit first time I ever investigated for the paranormal.
+I had a digital recorder (MUCH LIKE THOSE $2000 PANASONIC DR60's TRENDING ON PARANORMAL EBAY RN.
 Ugh.
 Why didn't I save it??
 I could have SOLD IT *or used it* 😭😭😭), and my friends.
 Literally, that's it.
 I don't know if you, reading this, were alive and conscious in the early 2000's but no one had cell phones worth a shit, let alone worth more than a 3 megapixel photo.
 If we had something to whip out and record video with then, we would have (I would have, annoyingly).
 Alas, we're lucky we had the recorder we did, and while we didn't get any EVPs or strange, unaccountable sounds on the recordings, we did it.
 That was the start.

 From there, I finished college, attended university overseas in Scotland, and investigated the underground Edinburgh Vaults about a year before Ghost Adventures made their way there as well.
-Thing is, at that point in my Masters' studies, GA wasn't yet airing in the UK, and I didn't even know they existed until I'd finished school and found some episodes online in 2009.
-That said, I'd pretty much gone in and out of actively investigating until being on a team for 4 years in the 20-teens.
+Thing is, at that point in my Masters' studies, GA wasn't yet airing, let alone in the UK, and I didn't even know they existed until I'd finished school and found some episodes online in 2009.
+I'd pretty much gone in and out of actively investigating, and was only researching on my own and visiting places for photos until joining a formal team for four years in between 2011 and 2015.
 It was a trip.
-When I decided I'd had enough of being on a team, I took a year or so off from the creepy stuff, and tried a few different video making styles including a short venture in personal vlogging (sorry, those videos are now deleted.
+When I decided I'd had enough of that exceptionally high level of drama, deception and manipulation, I took a year or so off from the creepy stuff.
+I even tried a few different video making styles including a short venture in personal vlogging (sorry, those videos are now deleted.
 Forever).
 It was January 2017 that the paranormal crept back up on me.

 FULL DARK'S UNEXPECTED BIRTH (THE FIRST EVP):